-Remember that this cocktail is served in a cocktail glass and your pineapple garnish should not make it top-heavy.
+Remember this cocktail is served in a cocktail glass and your pineapple garnish should not make it top-heavy.
 Keep your pineapple wedges petite so they don't overtake the glass, but simply adorn it.
 Cut a slit in the wedge so it can easily rest on the rim.

 - If you like, skewer a cherry to the pineapple to add a splash of color.

-How Strong is the Coconut Martini?
+How Strong Is the Coconut Martini?